-[] It is very important that background information is provided to ensure appropriate toxicology screening tests are completed.
-The Toxicology DFSA Work Request Form and Retrograde Extrapolation Work Request Form can be located on the CJNet.
-In other sexual assault cases where drug testing is specifically requested by the case investigator, a routine drugs-of-abuse screen will be completed.
-In relation to "non-reporting" victims as referenced in Florida Statute 960.28, sexual assault victims who choose not to file a police report, but whose evidence is being stored by a law enforcement entity should not have their toxicology kit or other related evidence submitted to an FDLE laboratory, unless the person has subsequently filed a police report and signed a consent form authorizing their identity be released to the law enforcement agency. - If it is identified that the submitted toxicology kit or other related evidence involves a non-reporting victim, the laboratory will contact the submitting agency to verify that the victim has filed a police report and an investigation has been initiated. - If a police report has not been filed, then the evidence will be returned without examination. - Failure to further participate in the criminal justice system process after initially reporting does not constitute non-reporting.
-Death Investigations • Collect whole blood and urine samples from the living subject(s) as (not traffic related) soon as possible after the incident. • DO NOT submit samples from deceased persons to FDLE for toxicology testing. • Provide the laboratory the case history and specific drug-testing requirements for the investigation. - soon as possible after the incident.
-DO NOT submit samples from deceased persons to FDLE for toxicology testing.
-Provide the laboratory the case history and specific drug-testing
+- It is very important that background information is provided to ensure appropriate toxicology screening tests are completed.
+The Toxicology DFSA Work Request Form and Retrograde Extrapolation Work Request Form can be located on the CJNet. - In other sexual assault cases where drug testing is specifically requested by the case investigator, a routine drugs-of-abuse screen will be completed. - In relation to "non-reporting" victims as referenced in Florida Statute 960.28, sexual assault victims who choose not to file a police report, but whose evidence is being stored by a law enforcement entity should not have their toxicology kit or other related evidence submitted to an FDLE laboratory, unless the person has subsequently filed a police report and signed a consent form authorizing their identity be released to the law enforcement agency. - If it is identified that the submitted toxicology kit or other related evidence involves a non-reporting victim, the laboratory will contact the submitting agency to verify that the victim has filed a police report and an investigation has been initiated. - If a police report has not been filed, then the evidence will be returned without examination. - Failure to further participate in the criminal justice system process after initially reporting does not constitute non-reporting.

+Death Investigations (not traffic related)

+- Collect whole blood and urine samples from the living subject(s) as soon as possible after the incident. - DO NOT submit samples from deceased persons to FDLE for toxicology testing. - Provide the laboratory the case history and specific drug-testing requirements for the investigation.